aaquib90/questit/README.md

 - **Supabase Sync**: Optional login flow that stores generated tools in Supabase for logged-in users
 - **My Tools Dashboard**: Browse saved bundles, reload them into the workbench, or publish a Worker without leaving the app
 - **Shareable Edge Shell**: Published Workers render inside a Questit-branded layout that mirrors the saved theme and color-mode preference
+- **Browser Runtime Kit**: `window.questit.kit` exposes an event bus, `safeFetch`, persistent storage helpers, and shadcn-aligned UI templates so generated tools can stay dynamic without extra build tooling
+- **Questit UI Classes**: Generated HTML can reuse the bundled `questit-ui-*` classes/snippets to match the workbench styling out of the box
 - **Rate Limiting**: KV-backed rate limiting on dispatch worker

 ## Recent Enhancements (Q4 2025)